 Most product photography is shot at eye level; another approach is shooting from above.
 Both of these work great, but make sure you are covering multiple angles too!

 The more angles and closeups, the better immersive experience you can give your consumers.

 11. Optimize your Images

+An often overlooked aspect is one’s page loading time.
 The larger the image on your website, the slower the page load speed.
-Therefore, always make sure you optimize the size of your images – of course, without losing quality.
+Therefore, among our product photography tips is to always make sure you optimize the size of your images – of course, without losing quality.